Harry Warner: Warner Bros. Pictures, Inc.

-After establishing Warner Bros., the studio had unfortunately overdrawn $1 million (the amount which Warner had loaned from Flint) and Warner decided to pay off the debt by expanding the studio's operations further.
-In the process, Warner acquired forty theaters in the state of Pennsylvania.
-In 1924, Warner Bros. would produce two more successful films, The Marriage Circle and Beau Brummell.
-In 1924, after Rapf departed the studio to accept an offer at MGM, Ernst Lubitsch, the successful director of The Marriage Circle, was also given the title of head producer; Lubitsch would add additional success for the studio's profits.
+After establishing Warner Bros., the studio had unfortunately overdrawn $1 million (the amount which Warner had borrowed from Flint) and Warner decided to pay off the debt by expanding the studio's operations further.
+In the process, Warner acquired forty theaters in Pennsylvania.
+In 1924, Warner Bros. producee two more successful films, The Marriage Circle and Beau Brummell.
+In 1924, after Rapf left the studio to accept an offer at MGM, Ernst Lubitsch, the successful director of The Marriage Circle, was also given the title of head producer; Lubitsch added additional success to the studio's profits.
 The film Beau Brummel also made John Barrymore a top star at the studio as well.
-Despite the success the studio now, the brothers were still unable to compete with The Big Three (Paramount, Universal, and First National).
+Although the studio now had success, the brothers were still unable to compete with The Big Three (Paramount, Universal, and First National).